RealismusModding/realismusmodding.github.io/mods/seasons/manual/info_for_map_makers.md

 permalink: /mods/seasons/manual/modding/info-for-map-makers
 ---

+Make sure fruit_density.gdm and the terrainDetailHeight_density.gdm are the exact same size to avoid problems with growth of crops.
+If the files have different size the player will experience uneven (stripes) of growth.

 # Info for map makers (wip)

 This document will guide you through the process of optimizing your map for use with the Seasons mod from RealismusModding.